NaiyanNoor/Foodie/README.md

 Welcome to Foodie Restaurant, a modern and stylish web application for restaurant lovers!
 This project features an elegant design to showcase a restaurant's menu, location, and services, all optimized for a seamless user experience.

 🚀 Demo
-Live Demo - Link to your live site https://naiyannoor.github.io/Foodie/index.html
+Live Demo - Link to your live sitefff https://naiyannoor.github.io/Foodie/index.html

 📂 Project Structure